nim-lang/nimble/readme.markdown

 ## Installation

-You will need the latest [Nimrod compiler from github](https://github.com/Araq/Nimrod) to compile babel (version 0.9.2 may work).
+You will need the latest [Nimrod compiler from github](https://github.com/Araq/Nimrod) to compile babel (version 0.9.2 does **not** work).
 To run babel you will need to have installed some of the tools it depends on to check out source code.
 For instance, if a package is hosted on [Github](https://github.com) you require to have [git](http://www.git-scm.com) installed and added to your environment ``PATH``.
 Same goes for [Mercurial](http://mercurial.selenic.com) repositories on